DRM is the complete digital radio solution

 DRM in the VHF bands (above 30 MHz) uses the existent infrastructure and maintains the coverage area at slightly reduced energy costs but with more content capacity.

 Due to the unique feature of DRM as an all-frequency-bands standard, the Emergency Warning in-built feature is suitable for governments of large countries, where disasters may occur frequently.
 The DRM system sends an alert signal to receivers that in turn switch automatically to emergency channels.
 DRM enables the delivery of emergency and alert programmes containing both audio and text in several languages simultaneously.
 This provides essential and real time information and advice to the population, thus fulfilling one of the major roles of governments across the world.

-DRM is the only digital radio system that triggers automatic switch to the emergency channel, even when the receiver is switched off and regardless of the receiver’s location.
+DRM is the only digital radio system that triggers automatic switch to the emergency warning channel, even when the receiver is in stand-by.

 To contact us: firstname.lastname@example.org